Propo41/intern-lagbe/README.md

 - clone the repo
 - `dotnet watch run` or `dotnet run`

+# IMPORTANT FOR PRODUCTION
+- all comments with @debug initials, remove them during production

 ### Note
 - When sending payloads to the server, consider 2 cases: